http://phys.org/news/2015-06-nemo-garden-italy-seabed-crops.html#inlRlv

 tub with herb seeds planted in compost, he is now in his fourth

-season of production from an under-water garden comprised of three
+season of production from an under-water garden comprised of

-"biospheres" which he is allowed to keep in the water for three
+three "biospheres" which he is allowed to keep in the water for

-months a year.
+three months a year.

-"I chose a typical activity of farmers, and I said 'why not bring
+"I chose a typical activity of farmers, and I said 'why not

-it under water?'" he said.
+bring it under water?'" he said.
 "I realised that there was an

 opportunity to create a new site to grow vegetables."

-Evaporation ensures humidity between 80 and 90 percent inside the
+Evaporation ensures humidity between 80 and 90 percent inside

-oxygen supply via photosynthesis.
+regenerate their oxygen supply via photosynthesis.

 Having proved the system works, Gamberini's challenge now is to

-prove that it can produce herbs and vegetables in a cost-efficient
+prove that it can produce herbs and vegetables in a

-way.
+cost-efficient way.

 "I don't know if it will be the future because we have to prove

 that it can be self-supportable," he said.
-"If a pound of lettuce
+"If a pound of

-Parasite-free zone
+Parasite-free

 The primary advantage of underwater growing is the stability of